stefanoghinelli/knative-addon/README.md

 `furyctl` deploys it with kapp, so the annotations in the package are used to apply CRDs, the Operator and the Knative stack in the correct order.

 > [!NOTE]
 > This package intentionally leaves `spec.config.domain` unset in the `KnativeServing` resource, following the same approach as the SD ingress module with `baseDomain`.
 As a result, Knative Services use the default `{service}.{namespace}.svc.cluster.local` URLs, which are reachable only from within the cluster.
-To configure a custom domain, patch this field in [`katalog/knative-kourier/platform.yaml`](katalog/knative-kourier/platform.yaml).
+To configure a custom domain, patch `spec.config.domain` in the `KnativeServing` resource defined in [`katalog/knative-kourier/platform.yaml`](katalog/knative-kourier/platform.yaml).

 ## Examples